-Each fall, the Penn State Schuylkill Alumni Society recognizes a select group of alumni, and sometimes friends, for their contributions to the campus, professional achievements, and impact on the greater Penn State community.
-This year, the Penn State Schuylkill Alumni Society has named three honorees in two primary categories: Outstanding Alumni, and Outstanding Young Alumni.
+Each year, Penn State Schuylkill recognizes a select group of alumni, and sometimes friends, for their contributions to the campus, professional achievements, and impact on the greater Penn State community and society at large.
+This year, Penn State Schuylkill has named three honorees in two primary categories: Outstanding Alumni, and Outstanding Young Alumni.

-The nomination period for the 2022 Alumni Awards begins in early spring.
-If you know a Penn Stater or friend of the campus whose commitment to the University and/or community deserves recognition, please consider filling out a submission form (at left) today.
-If you are a mobile user, please scroll down to access the nomination forms.
+The nomination period for the 2022 Alumni Awards begins in spring 2022.
+If you know a Penn Stater or friend of the campus whose commitment to the University and/or community deserves recognition, please consider filling out a submission form today.

 The Outstanding Alumni Award acknowledges the achievements of Penn State Schuylkill alumni for their continued contributions to Penn State as well as their impact within their communities.
-This year, the society chose two nominees to receive the Outstanding Alumni Award: Michael G. Messina, ’79, and Scott C. Price, ’85.
+This year, two nominees received the Outstanding Alumni Award: Michael G. Messina, ’79, and Scott C. Price, ’85.

 Outstanding Alumni with life work in forest management and ecology: Michael G. Messina